J-Singletary/FoodShare/README.md

 ## Overview
 ### Description
 The FoodShare app is an app to help nearby on-campus students share excess food with each other.
 They can post excess food that they have and request food from others on-campus.
 If someone has something they would like to share, they can private message the student and collaborate on when and where to meet up.
-This app is meant to help students get to know their neighbors and to reduce food waste on-campus.
+This app is meant to help students get to know their neighbors and to help those in need on-campus.

 ### App Evaluation